 The Neuroscience of Love: Why Your Heart Hurts

 When people sit down with me at MindLAB Neuroscience, they rarely say, I want to understand the neuroscience of love.
-They say things like, “My chest actually hurts when he pulls away,” or, “I feel a physical ache when she is distant.”
+They say things like, “My chest actually hurts when he pulls away,” or, “I sense a physical ache when she is distant.”
 They apologize for being dramatic, for being too emotional, and for not being stronger.
-What they do not realize is that the neuroscience of love fully validates what they feel.
+What they do not realize is that the neuroscience of love fully validates what they experience.
 Their heart is not being overly sensitive; it is responding to very real brain and body signals.

-In this blog, I want to walk you through what is actually happening inside you when you fall in love, when you worry about losing it, and when your heart breaks.
+In this blog, I want to walk you through what is actually happening insideactually happening inside you when you fall in love, when you worry about losing it, and when your heart breaks.
 You will see how the neuroscience of love explains that tight chest, the lump in your throat, and the way your thoughts spiral at 3 a.m.
 Most importantly, you will also see that once you understand the neuroscience of love, you can do something about it.
-You can train your brain to experience love in a way that feels rich and deep without constantly wrecking your nervous system.
+You can train your brain to experience love in a way that is rich and deep without constantly wrecking your nervous system.

 A glowing red heart surrounded by floating butterflies symbolizes emotional connection and the transformative neuroscience of love.